tsgates/arch-wiki-markdown/wiki/TeX_Live.md

 > Paper Size

-American users are advised to run
+If you would like to set the default page size to something other than A4 (such as "Letter"), run the following command:

     $ texconfig

-in order to set the default page size to "Letter", as opposed to A4, the current default.
 This command is also capable of changing other useful settings.
-Not changing this setting can result in slightly flawed output, as the right margin will be bigger than the left.

 > Error with "formats not generated" upon update